Unsupervised Single-Channel Speech Separation with Diffusion under Speaker-Embedding Guidance: Introduction

 \section{Introduction}

-Single-channel speech separation aims to recover each speaker’s speech signal from a single-channel mixture \cite{luo2018tasnet}, and this technique has been successfully applied as the preprocessing of speech recognition \cite{wu2021investigation}.
-Three core paradigms have emerged to tackle the separation problem, as summarized in Figure \ref{fig:1}.
-Supervised training on mixture–source pairs, unsupervised MixIT-style training on mixtures, and source model–based methods.
-Currently, supervised end-to-end training on synthetic mixture–source pairs has become a common and high-performing paradigm \cite{wang2018supervised, luo2019conv}.
-This approach typically uses Permutation Invariant Training (PIT) \cite{yu2017permutation} to handle the output ambiguity from arbitrary source ordering.
-However, a key limitation remains: the mismatch between synthetic and real-world mixtures.
-To address this, MixIT proposed an unsupervised framework \cite{wisdom2020unsupervised} that leverages mixtures of mixtures, enabling training directly from mixtures without isolated sources.
-While feasible, MixIT can sometimes generate more sources than actually exist, which has motivated several studies to mitigate this issue \cite{saijo2023self, tzinis2022remixit}.
-Different from the MixIT-style paradigm, another unsupervised paradigm is source model–based methods \cite{benaroya2005audio}.
-These approaches train source models on clean single-source data to capture the intrinsic characteristics of each target type.
-During inference, the source model prior guides the estimation of the most likely source signals from the mixture.
+Single-channel speech separation aims to recover each speaker's speech signal from a single-channel mixture~\cite{luo2018tasnet, yip2024speech}.
+As summarized in Figure~\ref{fig:1}, existing approaches can be broadly categorized into three paradigms: supervised training on mixture--source pairs, unsupervised MixIT-style training on mixtures, and source model-based methods.
+Among them, supervised end-to-end training on synthetic mixture--source pairs has become a dominant and high-performing paradigm~\cite{wang2018supervised, luo2019conv}.
+This paradigm typically adopts Permutation Invariant Training (PIT)~\cite{yu2017permutation} to address the output ambiguity caused by arbitrary source ordering.

+Unsupervised learning has also been explored to reduce the reliance on paired mixture--source data.
+MixIT proposes an unsupervised framework~\cite{wisdom2020unsupervised} that leverages mixtures of mixtures, enabling separator training directly from mixtures without isolated source signals.
+However, MixIT may sometimes produce more sources than actually exist, which has motivated subsequent studies to mitigate this issue~\cite{saijo2023self, tzinis2022remixit}.
+Another unsupervised paradigm is source model-based separation~\cite{benaroya2005audio}, which differs from MixIT-style methods.
+These approaches first train source models on clean single-source data to capture the intrinsic characteristics of each target source type.
+During inference, the learned source prior is then used to guide the estimation of the most likely source signals from the observed mixture.